-1 Introduction
+1 INTRODUCTION

-Many embedded systems belong to the class of reactive systems, which continuously react to inputs from the environment by generating corresponding outputs.
+MANY embedded systems belong to the class of reactive systems, which continuously react to inputs from the environment by generating corresponding outputs.
 The programming of reactive systems typically requires the use of non-standard control flow constructs, such as concurrency and exception handling.
 Most programming languages, including languages such as C and Java that are commonly used in embedded systems, either do not support these constructs at all, or their use induces non-deterministic program behavior, regarding both functionality and timing.

 To address this difficulty, the synchronous language Esterel [2] has been developed to express reactive control flow in a concise, deterministic manner.
 This is valuable for the designer, but also poses implementation challenges.
 As Esterel is a domain-independent programming (specification) language, there are a number of implementation alternatives, each with its advantages and drawbacks, see also Table 1.
 An Esterel program is typically validated via a simulation-based tool set, and then synthesized to an intermediate language, e.g., C or VHDL [1].
-To build the real system, one typically uses a commercial off-the-shelf (COTS) processor for a software implementation, or a circuit is generated for a hardware implementation.
+To build the real system, one typically uses a commercial off-the-shelf (COTS) processor for a software implementation.
 HW/SW co-design strategies have also been investigated, for example in POLIS [5].